collage: mountain vista, mountain music, Native American village

 For guests with visual disabilities, there are hands-on exhibits and documents in large print on non-glossy surface.

-ADDITIONAL INFORMATION: Wilderness Road Picnic Area has wheelchair accessible picnic tables.
+Wilderness Road Picnic Area has wheelchair accessible picnic tables.
 Covered shelters.
 Wilderness Road Campground Amphitheater has wheelchair section for 6-7 chairs.
+A short, paved trail leads to the campground's amphitheatre, where park rangers present programs on the cultural and natural history of the park.
 Campfire programs, Daniel Boone folklore and pioneer life.
-Sugar Run Picnic Area has covered picnic shelter.
-1/10 mi. asphalt trail is wheelchair accessible.
-Pinnacle Overlook has 1/4 mile paved trail to overlook.
 Wilderness Road Campground has 160 sites, each with paved pull-in, picnic table and grill.
 RV hookups are available.
 Running water and rest rooms.
-Accepted credit cards: MC, V and DS.
-Historical park hours: 8-6 Summer, 8-5 Labor Day-Memorial Day.
-Closed Christmas Day.
+Surfaces within these sites have been hardened, the height of fire grates has been increased, and picnic tables have been modified

 <<back to Cumberland Gap